Smart Moves Explained

 • Smart Moves is primarily aimed at children and young people in 5th/6th class in primary school, and 1st year and 2nd year in secondary school.
 In Ireland these classes on average contain children and young people aged between 11 years of age to 13 years of age.

-• When a school registers to take part in the ‘Smart Moves’ Programme, they receive a resource pack from ISPCC supported by Avolon, Carne Group and Unique Schools.
+• When a school registers to take part in the ‘Smart Moves’ Programme, they receive a resource pack from ISPCC supported by The Access Foundation.

 • This Resource Pack contains Student Diary’s/Journals, Teachers Guide Books, Staff Room Poster and two other posters from the ‘Smart Rooms’ programme.